ropensci/drake/README.md

 ## character(0)
 ```

-With everything up to date, you have **tangible evidence** of reproducibility. `Drake` told you that the results **faithfully show** what the code is producing.
-You are much more confident that you have everything you need to compute all the output yourself.
-Now, you can re-run the project with confidence.
+With everything up to date, you have **tangible evidence** of reproducibility.
+The results are re-creatable from the starting materials.
+They **faithfully show** what the code is producing.
+You have everything you need to reproduce all the output all by yourself.

+## Ease of re-creatability

+When it comes time in your review to actually re-run the project, you have much more confidence.
+Starting over from scratch is trivially easy.

 ```r
 clean()       # Remove the original author's results. make(my_plan) # Independently re-create the results from the code and input data.
 ```

+## Blinded and unbiased independent replication

-At this point, with even more evidence and even more confidence, you can take the time to independently replicate the whole analysis if necessary.
+At this point, with even more evidence and even more confidence, you can take the time to independently replicate the original code base if necessary.
+And since you only needed `make()` up until now, you did not need to peek at any revealing pieces of the author's code.You can stay blinded and unbiased as you reimplement the original author's methodology.

 # Aggressively scale up.